-The package could be placed in a room, within a vehicle, on a train or other mode of public transport, or amongst other packages.
+The package could be placed in a room, within a vehicle, on a train (or other mode of public transport), or it could be hidden amongst other packages.

-2. Suspect vehicle
+2. A suspect vehicle

 If placed under the seat, the scenario can be made more realistic by having a window slightly open and the simulation source set so a reading is obtained only at the gap in the window.

-3. Contaminated vehicle
+3. A contaminated vehicle

-Place the simulation source under the wheel arch of a vehicle, and set the instructor controller to partial decontamination so a low reading (representing residual CW agent) can be obtained.
+You can then set the instructor controller to partial decontamination so a low reading (representing residual CW agent) can be obtained.

 4. Personal decontamination

 Place the source within a person’s clothing and observe as the student searches for contamination and starts the process of decontamination.

-5. Survey / recon
+5. Survey / reconnaissance

 Place the simulation source so open ground can be checked for emissions.
 The instructor can simulate non-persistent agent by reducing the reading after a set period.

-6. Search false positive
+6. Identifying a false positive

-Set a simulation source to represent a false positive and place it in a location that would most likely cause a false positive on a real detector.
-For example, where cleaning chemicals may be stored in a building.
+Set a simulation source to represent a false positive and place it in a location that would most likely cause a false positive on a real detector - for example, where cleaning chemicals may be stored in a building.

-7. Simulated CW weapon / IED
+7. A simulated CW weapon / IED

 8. Room breach training